 Honey Brook is a very small borough located in the state of Pennsylvania.
-With a population of 1,758 people and two constituent neighborhoods, Honey Brook is the 646th largest community in Pennsylvania.
-Much of the housing stock in Honey Brook was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 1,759 people and two constituent neighborhoods, Honey Brook is the 646th largest community in Pennsylvania.

-Honey Brook is a blue-collar town, with 35.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Honey Brook is a borough of sales and office workers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Honey Brook who work in office and administrative support (16.81%), sales jobs (11.79%), and management occupations (6.99%).
+Honey Brook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Honey Brook is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Honey Brook who work in office and administrative support (11.15%), sales jobs (8.63%), and healthcare (6.50%).

-Overall, Honey Brook’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Honey Brook’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The most common language spoken in Honey Brook is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Polish and Spanish.